 Article 22.

 Voted, pursuant to G.L. c.
-448, to appropriate and transfer the sum of $8,000 from the Community Preservation Fund - Budgeted Reserves for the preservation of the steps at the S. White Dickinson Memorial Library, including but not limited to repair of the steps, repair of the surrounding masonry and columns and replacement of the wrought iron railing, or take any other action relative thereto.
+448, to appropriate and transfer the sum of $8,000 from the Community Preservation Fund - Budgeted Reserves for the preservation of the steps at the S. White Dickinson Memorial Library, including but not limited to repair of the steps, repair of the surrounding masonry and columns and replacement of the wrought iron railing.

 Moderator declared article passed in the affirmative